Roxana1981/The-Wedding-Planner/README.md

 **Main section**

-The main section of the homepage contains the slogan of the brand "Your dream wedding under the sun of Spain" and three key sections which contain "About us", "Services" and "Testimonies" about the company.
+The main section of the homepage contains the slogan of the brand "Your dream wedding under the sun of Spain" and three key sections which contain "About us", "Services" and "Testimonies".

 ![Mainsection](assets/readmeimg/mainsection.jpg)